Privacy Policy

 6. How long do we keep your information?

-In short: We keep information as long as needed for the purposes in this notice, unless a longer period is required by law.
+We keep information as long as needed for the purposes in this notice, unless a longer period is required by law.

-• Account data: retained while the account is active and for a reasonable period after deletion (the account record itself is soft-deleted and retained for a limited time for fraud prevention and legal compliance);
+• Account data: retained while the account is active and for a reasonable period after deletion

-• Device sensor readings: automatically purged after approximately 90 days;
+• Device sensor readings: automatically purged after approximately 90 days

-• Server application logs: retained for approximately 14 days;
+• Server application logs: retained for approximately 14 days

-• Server error logs: retained for approximately 30 days;
+• Server error logs: retained for approximately 30 days

-• Expired and revoked sessions: purged automatically within 7 days of expiration or revocation.
+• Expired and revoked sessions: purged automatically within 7 days of expiration or revocation

 7. Do we collect information from minors?

+Our Services are not directed to children under 18 (or the age of majority in your jurisdiction).
 We do not knowingly collect personal information from children.
 If you believe we have collected information from a child, contact team@37-degrees.com.

 8. What are your privacy rights?

 Depending on your location, you may have rights to access, correct, delete, port, restrict, or object to certain processing, and to lodge a complaint with a supervisory authority.
-Automated decisions producing legal or similarly significant effects are not a routine part of Omeos; if that changes, we will describe the logic and your review rights.
+To exercise rights, contact /contactus or team@37-degrees.com.
+You may opt out of marketing emails using the unsubscribe link.

 There is no uniform standard for DNT signals.
 We do not respond to DNT signals today.
 If a standard emerges that we must follow, we will update this notice.